deven367/writes-like-you/README.md

 # notion-proj

-This is just a fun project I am working on to essentially **train a language model to write like me** with all the text that I written in Notion over the course of 2 years.
+This is just a fun project I am working on to essentially **train a language model to write like me** with all the text that I have written in Notion over the course of 2 years.

 ## Steps
 * [x] Explore the Notion API